andychuong/collabcanvas/README.md

 ## 🎨 What You Can Do

 - **Create visual content** with shapes (rectangles, circles, lines) and text elements
+- **Collaborate in real-time** with teammates in group-based workspaces
+- **Team workspaces** - Each group has its own private canvas isolated from other groups
-- **Collaborate in real-time** with teammates - see their cursors and edits as they happen
+- **See live edits** - Watch teammates' cursors and changes as they happen
 - **Organize ideas visually** on an infinite canvas with pan and zoom
 - **Edit and move elements** with simple drag-and-drop interactions
 - **Track who's online** with live presence indicators and user lists
+- **Use AI assistant** to create and manipulate shapes with natural language
 - **Access from anywhere** - fully web-based, no installation required

 > **📋 Full Feature Set Implemented!** All planned features have been successfully implemented.

+## 👥 Group-Based Collaboration

+CollabCanvas uses a **group-based workspace system**:

+- Each group has its own **isolated canvas** - no interference between teams
+- **Join a group** by entering the group name during registration or login
+- **Create a new group** by entering a unique group name
+- **Invite teammates** by sharing your group name - they enter the same name when registering
+- Groups are identified by normalized names (e.g., "My Team" becomes "my-team")
+- Your group name is displayed in the toolbar next to "CollabCanvas"

 ## 🚀 Live Demo